Equivalence after extension and Schur coupling for Fredholm operators on Banach spaces: Non-emptiness of the set

 To verify this claim for $k_0=0$, we require an infinite-dimensional Banach space on which all Fredholm operators have index~$0$.
-Such a Banach space was first constructed by Gowers and Maurey in~\cite{gm1}.
+Gowers and Maurey constructed such a Banach space in~\cite{gm1}.
 We shall encounter another space with this property in \Cref{T:GowersHyperplane}.

 For $k_0=1$, any Banach space which is isomorphic to its hyperplanes satisfies the claim.
 Virtually every infinite-dimensional Banach space known prior to 1990 has this property.